Mordziarz/RSCUcaller/README.md

 # Statistics between amino acids

 Statistical analysis and visualizations can be generated for your data using the stat_scat_box() function.
 This function employs the Kruskal-Wallis test to assess significant differences among groups, followed by Dunn's post-hoc test for pairwise comparisons.
-A table named Post_hoc_table_aminoacids.csv and two folders, boxplots and scatter_plots, will also be created in your working directory.
+A table named Post_hoc_table_aminoacids.csv and three folders, boxplots, barplots and scatter_plots, will also be created in your working directory.

 ```r
 stat_scat_box(get_RSCU_out = get_RSCU_out, width = 6, height = 6, res = 300)